 13. Drunken Cherry Cake (Classic Recipe)

-Nothing says a Ukrainian party like a cake spiked with liquor.
+Nothing says a Ukrainian party like a cake spiked with a bit of liquor.
 This drunken cherry cake is a real showstopper and is made with vodka soaked cherries and decadent chocolate cake.
 YUM!

 14. The Classic Pierogi (Potatoes and Cheese)

-Pierogi are perhaps the most well known Ukrainian dish on the planet.
-These tender, boiled dumplings are stuffed with mashed potatoes and cheddar cheese, finished with a pan fry, and tossed with butter, bacon bits, and caramelized onions.
+Pierogi are perhaps the most well known Eastern European dish on the planet.
+This Ukrainian version boasts tender, boiled dumplings stuffed with mashed potatoes and cheddar cheese, finished with a pan fry, then tossed with butter, bacon bits, and caramelized onions.

 15. Braised Potatoes with Beef

 If you’re looking for a comforting one-pot meal, this braised potatoes with beef recipe is just what the doctor ordered.
-With all the same comforting components of American pot roast, it will warm your soul.
+It has all the same comforting components of an American pot roast, ready to warm your soul from the first bite.

-One of my favorite memories growing up was eating sweet pierogi, aka vareniki in Ukraine, stuffed with fresh blueberries and sugar and topped with sour cream.
-Perfect for breakfast or dessert and one of my family’s most beloved Ukrainian dishes!
+One of my favorite memories growing up was eating sweet pierogi (aka vareniki) in Ukraine.
+They were stuffed with fresh blueberries and sugar and topped with sour cream.
+It’s one of my family’s most beloved Ukrainian dishes!

 These poppy seed rolls feature beautiful pastry spirals stuffed with a sweet filling of poppy seeds and sweetened condensed milk.
-Serve them as a light breakfast with coffee or have them as a mid-afternoon snack pick-me-up.
+These have to be one of my favorite sweet snacks, ever!

 18. Aspic Recipe (Kholodets)